kavia-common/note-manager-184133-184142/frontend_notes_app/README.md

 A lightweight notes app with a modern "Ocean Professional" theme.
 Create, edit, delete, and search notes.
 Notes persist locally via `localStorage`.

+Supabase backend scaffolding is included.
+To enable live storage in a Supabase project with open access to public.notes, set:
+- REACT_APP_SUPABASE_URL
+- REACT_APP_SUPABASE_KEY

+If these are not set, the app continues to use localStorage only.

 ## Quick start

 - npm start